mostjs-community/subject/README.md

 #### attach\<A\>(attachSink: AttachSink\<A\>, stream: Stream\<A\>): Stream\<A\>

-Allow for creating circular dependencies with additional logic to help avoid memory leaks.
+Create circular dependencies with additional logic to help avoid memory leaks.

-WARNING: There is no logic for breaking infinite loops
+WARNING: There isn't any logic for breaking infinite loops.

 <details>
   <summary>See an example</summary>